#muerbelsmillen #3D Take a virtual tour of the Muerbelsmill...

 Neither pop-up store has kitchen facilities and therefore cannot be rented to run a catering business.

-The operator must be have been issued a business permit by the latest on the store's opening day (more information here) and the store must be open at least 5 days per week (with the exception of public holidays) until at least 18:00.
+The operator must be have been issued a business permit by the latest on the store's opening day (more information here) and the store must be open at least five days per week (with the exception of public holidays) until at least 18:00.

 Stores will be made available for rent for at least one month and at most six months.
 Rental periods may be extended by up to three months depending on the availability of the premises.